 The Technology Learning Center is one of the two areas vital to the Educational Technology Department.
-It provided technology staff development as well as information regarding technology resources to faculty and staff from its inception until 2010.
-At that time, with changes in the ITS organizational structure and a reduction in staffing to the Technology Mediated Instruction side, the TLC became the training branch specifically for educational technology, and has since concentrated resources on providing training and support for Insight (powered by Moodle), CCSF's learning management system (LMS), and other software connected specifically to educational technologies used in instruction.
+It provides professional development as well as information regarding technology resources to faculty and staff.
+The TLC is the training branch specifically for educational technology, and concentrates resources on providing training and support for Insight (powered by Moodle), CCSF's learning management system (LMS), and other software connected specifically to educational technologies used in instruction.
 The TLC is also used by various departments and units as a resource and training facility.

 The general outcomes anticipated by the TLC include:

 - Faculty learning to use an educational technology tool.

 - Evaluating the tool's impact on their teaching.

 - Incorporating the tool into their teaching with the goal of promoting student success and retention.